Rudolf Masarek: Imprisonment at Treblinka

 At Treblinka, Masarek was first ordered to work in the work units sorting clothing from transports.
 Later, he was transferred to Treblinka's tailor shop.
 Glazar noted that "Rudi's Aryan build and athletic posture caught the attention of the fashionable and sadistic Master Sergeant Kurt Franz."
 Masarek's tailoring experience was also partly responsible for his transfer.

 Eventually, the SS gave Masarek the position of Hofjude (literally "court Jew"), a slightly more privileged group of craftsmen prisoners who were used to maintain specific areas of the camp.
 There, he was ordered to tend to Barry, Kurt Franz' dog.
 Glazar reports that "[Kurt Franz] assigned our Rudi the task of overseeing all of Treblinka's animal population."

 Despite the somewhat special treatment granted to Masarek in Treblinka, survivor accounts reveal Masarek's disturbed emotional health after learning of the deaths of his wife and unborn child.
 Glazar writes, "[a]nd what about our Rudi?
 He had family on the other side.
 Always talked about how she had been pregnant and how much he loved her."
 Masarek attempted suicide twice.

-Glazar also implies that Masarek, along with others whose families perished upon arrival at Treblinka, had "no intention of escaping" the camp on the day of the uprising on 2 August 1943.
+Glazar also implies that Masarek, along with others whose families were murdered upon arrival at Treblinka, had "no intention of escaping" the camp on the day of the uprising on 2 August 1943.

 Treblinka prisoner uprising

 Much like the subsequent Sobibor extermination camp uprising, a group of Treblinka inmates planned and successfully staged an uprising and escape into the nearby forests.
 The uprising occurred on 2 August 1943.

 Masarek assumed an integral military role in the preparations and execution of the uprising.
 During the uprising, Jewish inmates used SS weaponry to stave off the SS and Ukrainian guards' counterattack while prisoners broke through the camp's fences.
 In the process, the inmates set many of Treblinka's wooden buildings on fire.
 According to one account, Masarek was witnessed shooting SS officers from a roof, shouting: "This is for my wife and my child who never saw the world!"
 Masarek died in Treblinka on the day of the uprising.

+Treblinka survivor Chil Rajchman described running from Treblinka in the moments after the uprising in a group that included Masarek.
+Hiding in a wooded area, Rajchman recalled that Masarek slit his wrists as soldiers entered the area.
+The soldiers left without noticing the escaped prisoners, and Rajchman bound Masarek's wounds.
+Later that night, Masarek used his military training to navigate the group using the stars.
+After two weeks in the forest, Rajchman left the group to attempt to travel alone to Warsaw.

 In the months following the uprising, Nazi authorities issued Sonderaktion 1005, the code name for the Nazis' efforts to remove evidence of genocide and other atrocities.
 As part of the effort, the Nazis dismantled Treblinka's buildings and leveled its grounds.

 No further information about the fate of Masarek's other family members has been found.